linebender/rfcs/rfcs/0007-pass-spec.md

 ### Requiring complex architecture for handling passes

-This RFC suggests adding one more layer of complexity in WidgetPod for recursing events directly to children, instead of letting container widgets to so in their implementations of trait methods.
+This RFC suggests adding one more layer of complexity in WidgetPod for recursing events directly to children, instead of letting container widgets do so in their implementations of trait methods.

 That added complexity should be managed and documented.